Terminator: I'm a cybernetic organism. Living tissue over a metal endoskeleton.

-- Humans deliberately take the skeletal, flesh, and nerve remains of a Human being as a faster way to assemble a robot, both in using the skeleton and muscles to provide a base to build on and exploit the use of preexisting nerve structures to make creating the CPU of such a machine easier).
+- The creators deliberately use the skeletal, flesh, and nerve remains of a biological being as a faster way to assemble a robot, both in using the skeleton and muscles to provide a base to build on and exploit the use of preexisting nerve structures to make creating the CPU of such a machine easier.
 The Evangelions from Neon Genesis Evangelion and Borg from Star Trek are varying degrees of examples of this variant.

 - Machines incorporate biological tissue into themselves due to fully metallic and technological bodies having certain drawbacks (e.g. magnetism, inability to evade metal detectors).
 The Terminators from the franchise of the same name are a good example of this variant.

 - A human with cybernetic implants that have a highly advanced AI (internal or external) that, upon its host's death or presumed lifelong incapacitation (e.g. a coma), takes over the biological mass of its host for its own purpose and continued independent existence.
-If this process is committed by an AI by a still living and conscious living host, this results in Wetware Body and/or Unwilling Roboticization.
+If this process is committed by an AI on a still living and conscious living host, this results in Wetware Body and/or Unwilling Roboticization.

 Regardless of the reasons that a robot has been given biological tissues, it in this regard also has some of the drawbacks in that it will have to gain certain nutrition to ensure that its biological components remain healthy, though to what extent this shows up in a work and is addressed in it will vary.

 A defining trait of this type of robotic entity is that the thoroughly machine AI governing an entity that is partly biological.
 As a result of such a reversal of an artificially created intelligence directly controlling tissues that were of naturally evolved beings (or possibly synthetically created living tissue in some cases), it is a creation that displays machinely unnatural tendencies despite being composed of biological tissue and thus likely to invoke Uncanny Valley from some of the audience.

 The other wiki has an article on such a hypothetical machine called Biorobotics.